kpatakchi/FORECASTLEAD/README.md

 The figure illustrates forecast lead time error correction over using various DL models.
 For example, different forecast run times are shown for HRES runs.
 The x axis represents the forecast steps in date and time, and the y axis represents the forecast initialization dates.

-**Forecast Runs**: Different colored lines represent forecast runs starting from different dates.
-For instance, the blue line corresponds to the forecast starting on January 1, 2020, at 12:00 UTC, and the red line corresponds to January 2, 2020, at 12:00 UTC, and so on.
-The forecast step hours are hourly from 00h to 90h, 3-hourly from 91h to 150h, and 6-hourly from 151h to 240h.
+**Forecast runs**: Lines represent forecast runs starting every day (Initialization date).

-**Correction Models**: Arrows indicate the correction applied by the DL models at the 24-hour mark.
-These arrows highlight the adjusted forecast values extending up to 240 hours based on the first 24 hour forecast.
+**Correction reference**: Arrows indicate the correction applied by the DL models at the 24-hour mark.
+These arrows highlight each forecast run corrected based on the first 24 hour forecast (correction reference).

 ## Start from here: